flyinggrizzly/mobile-suits-in-the-black/content/fracts/example-gambits.md

 ## Examples

+The **Chobham Armor** and **Heavy Weapons System** are gambits for FRACTs that have detachable equipment for extra protection, or protection and firepower that can be shed for a gain in mobility and a fresh Damage track.

+#### Chobham Armor

+Your FRACT has +4 Damage slots, and the Flaw "Heavy".

+At any point, including when you have filled your Damage track and would usually have to send your FRACT back to base, you can shed the Chobham Armor:

+- clear your Damage track
+- remove the 4 extra slots
+- ignore the "Heavy" flaw until the armor is reapplied

-### Chobham Armor or Heavy Weapons System
+#### Heavy Weapons System

-Your FRACT has +3 Damage slots, and the Flaw "Heavy".
+Your FRACT has +2 Damage slots, +2 Load, and the Flaw "Heavy".

-When you fill your Damage track, you can shed the Chobham Armor.
-When you do, clear your Damage track, remove the 3 extra slots, and ignore the "Heavy" flaw.

-Instead of Chobham Armor, you may take a Heavy Weapons System.
-If you do, only add +2 Damage slots, but also add +2 Load.
-When you shed the HWS, in addition to clearing Damage, dropping the Damage slots, and ignoring the "Heavy" Flaw, you also lose access to the extra Load.
+At any point, including when you have filled your Damage track and would usually have to send your FRACT back to base, you can shed the Heavy Weapons System:

+- clear your Damage track
+- remove the 2 extra Damage slots
+- reduce your Load by 2, or if you have declared all or part of the 2 Load, choose 2 Load worth of empty slots and gear to leave behind
+- ignore the "Heavy" flaw until the armor is reapplied